robwinston/sandpit-android/README.md

 * This feature is implemented by overriding the `findViewById(int id)` method, so it is transparent to the consumer.

-## Activities
+## "Prototype" Activities

 The other activities are explorations of various capabilites in the SDK.

 ### ParentActivity / ChildActivity1

-* Simple impelemtation of exchanging data between Activities.
+* Simple impelentation of exchanging data between Activities.
 It uses EditText/TextView in both to demonstrate the exchange (and uses the TraceActivity as well to show what's coming and going).
 * ChildActivity1 doesn't appear on the launcher panel because its classname doesn't end with "Activity".

+### ProgressMockActivity / ProgressURLActivity
+* Investigation of ProgressBar & ProgressDialog, running background tasks, posting View actions to UI thread.